ProvataHealth/policies/source/sections/introduction.md

 Odyssey Science Innovations, LLC, doing business as Provata Health ("Provata Health") is committed to ensuring the confidentiality, privacy, integrity, and availability of all electronic protected health information (ePHI) it receives, maintains, processes and/or transmits on behalf of its Customers.
 Provata Health strives to maintain compliance, proactively address information security, mitigate risk for its Customers, and assure known breaches are completely and effectively communicated in a timely manner.
 The following documents address core policies used by Provata Health to maintain compliance and assure the proper protections of infrastructure used to store, process, and transmit ePHI for Provata Health Customers.

-Provata Health services include the provision of secure and compliant cloud-based software.
-This hosted software falls into two broad categories: 1) **Platform as a Service (Paas)** and 2) **Platform Add-ons**.
-These Categories are cited throughout polices as Customers in each category inherit different policies, procedures, and obligations from Provata Health.
+Provata Health services include the provision of a secure and compliant cloud-based digital health platform.

 ## Platform as a Service (PaaS)